The virtual element method on polygonal pixel-based tessellations: Introduction

-Different options exist to counter these sources of error, provided, of course, we can rely on information on the actual physical domain, that needs to be retrieved and somehow, leveraged.
+Different options exist to counter the sources of error related to the approximation of the domain, and thus obtain a more efficient method, provided, of course, we can rely on information on the actual physical domain.
 By what means, and how accurately, such information can be retrieved from available imaging data is a crucial question that is, however, out of the scope of this paper (we refer to \cite{EdgeDetectionSurvey22} and the references therein for an up to date survey on edge detection methods that can be used to this aim).
-Once this information is available, one option is to work on a possibly coarser mesh (remark that preprocessing the image by changing its resolution is an easy way to obtain a coarser versions of the domain approximation), and either use a fictitious domain approach, as in the finite cell method \cite{parvizian2007finite}, or state the problem on the actual domain by ``cutting'' the elements that cross the boundary, as done in the cutFEM method \cite{burman2015cutfem}.
-These approaches can be combined also with methodologies different from the finite element method, such as isogeometric analysis \cite{Schillinger}.
-A different approach would be to work on the approximate domain, resorting to techniques specifically designed to take into account the fact that the boundary of the approximate (computational) domain does not coincide with the actual curve/surface where boundary conditions are prescribed.
-We recall here the projection approach proposed in \cite{BDT} and recently revised and improved by \cite{Dupont20}.
-This allows, in the finite element framework, to obtain high order approximations of the continuous solution of problems on a domain with curved boundary, by solving discrete problems on approximate polygonal/polyhedral domains with a formulation including a correction term, designed in such a way that, thanks to its action, the boundary condition is somehow imposed on the true curved boundary.
-Unfortunately the approximate domains that we are considering here do not, generally, satisfy one of the assumptions required for the stability of the method, namely that the ratio between the distance from the approximate to the true boundary and the diameter of the elements is sufficiently small.
+Once this information is available, one option is to work on a possibly coarser mesh and either use a fictitious domain approach, as in the finite cell method \cite{parvizian2007finite}, or state the problem on the actual domain by ``cutting'' the elements that cross the boundary, as done in the cutFEM method \cite{burman2015cutfem}.
+Remark that preprocessing the image by changing its resolution is an easy way to obtain a coarser versions of the domain approximation.
+These approaches can also be combined with different discretization methodologies such as isogeometric analysis \cite{Schillinger}.